Certora/Documentation/docs/ref-manual/cvl/methods.md

 side effects on the state of any contract (including the calling contract), and may return any value.
 It can also change any contract's ETH balance in an arbitrary way.
-In effect, calling a method that is summarized by `HAVOC_ALL` obliterates all knowlege that the prover has about the state of the contract before the call.
+In effect, calling a method that is summarized by `HAVOC_ALL` obliterates all knowledge that the Prover has about the state of the contract before the call.

 The `HAVOC_ALL` approximation is {term}`sound`, but it can be overly